 Clearly, investors who seek tax-free income but are highly risk averse may prefer high-grade muni securities and bonds with shorter maturities.
 These types of holdings will reduce the level of risk but typically deliver low levels of tax-free income and ultimately diminish an investor’s purchasing power.

 If protecting purchasing power is a priority, risk/reward trade-offs deserve consideration.
 Over time, these trade-offs can create advantages for muni investors.
 We’re not suggesting that investors ignore the possibility that an investment may not perform as expected.
 However, certain kinds of risk have demonstrated, over time, the potential to lead to higher levels of tax-free income.
-These include interest rate risk, credit (or default) risk and call/extension risk.
+These include interest rate risk, credit (or default) risk, and call/extension risk.

 Interest rate risk refers to the risk that the value of a bond will go down because of changes in market interest rates.

-Credit (or default) risk is the risk that the borrower will become less creditworthy, will run into financial difficulties or will fail to honor its schedule for debt service payments.
+Credit (or default) risk is the risk that the borrower will become less creditworthy, will run into financial difficulties, or will fail to honor its schedule for debt service payments.

 Several strategies exist for yield-seeking investors who have developed a more nuanced understanding of the muni sector’s real risk levels.
-In their pursuit of higher levels of tax-free income, they may invest judiciously in BBB-rated bonds (the lowest investment-grade classification), in below-investment-grade bonds and/or in unrated bonds.
-In our experience, three other factors may help investors take advantage of credit risk/default risk: building diversification into their portfolios, maintaining a long time horizon and conducting (or having an expert conduct) in-depth and security-specific credit research.
+In their pursuit of higher levels of tax-free income, they may invest judiciously in BBB-rated bonds (the lowest investment-grade classification), in below-investment-grade bonds, and/or in unrated bonds.
+In our experience, three other factors may help investors take advantage of credit risk/default risk: building diversification into their portfolios, maintaining a long-time horizon, and conducting (or having an expert conduct) in-depth and security-specific credit research.

 Call and extension risk are two types of risks represent opposite sides of the same coin.
 If a bond gets called at par before its final maturity, an investor is dealing with call risk.
 Typically, bonds are called when market yields have dropped.
 The investor ends up receiving less tax-free income than had been expected and may be hard pressed to find equally attractive opportunities to reinvest bond proceeds.

 The opposite kind of risk is extension risk, which occurs when interest rates rise and the issuer sees that a par call will require future financing to be negotiated at higher rates.
-In this case, investors would be happier if the bond was called and they had more cash with which to buy higher-coupon bonds.
+In this case, investors would be happier if the bond were called and they had more cash with which to buy higher-coupon bonds.

 Even small allocations into longer-term and/or lower-rated municipal holdings have the potential to produce an increase in tax-free income.
 Our experience has been that managing risk can produce portfolios with a reasonable likelihood of outperforming “risk-free” portfolios.